PLEASE NOTICE: the Duomo is open for prayer and religious services; tourist access is suspended.

 - In an attempt to avoid attracting the attention of the Allied bombers during the Second World War, the Milanese covered the gilded surface of the statue of the Madonnina with rags.

-- A typical expression in Lombard dialect, a uf (free, without charge), seems in some way attributable to the Milan Duomo.
-According to tradition, it referred to "AUF - Ad Usum Fabricae", written on the marble slabs destined for the cathedral which made them exempt from customs duty.
+- A typical expression in the local dialect, a uf (free, without charge), seems in some way linked to the Milano Duomo.
+According to tradition, it all started from the heading "AUF - Ad Usum Fabricae", written on the marble slabs destined for the Cathedral’s construction site, which were exempt from customs duty.

-Themed guided tours of the Duomo are organized every day: a great opportunity to get to know more about the secrets, facts and splendour of the cathedral, some tours are also dedicated to children.
+Themed guided tours of the Duomo are available every day: a great opportunity to get to know more about the history and the secrets of the Cathedral.
+Children tours are also available.
 Find the complete calendar on the official website.

 AROUND THE DUOMO

-Being at the centre of the city the Duomo is surrounded by many landmarks: the Galleria Vittorio Emanuele II, the Museo del Duomo, the major exhibition venue Palazzo Reale, the temple of contemporary art Museo del Novecento, La Rinascente department store for fashion Made in Italy and top foreign brands, plus, the surrounding shopping streets to suit all budgets.
+Being at the very heart of the city the Duomo is surrounded by many landmarks: Galleria Vittorio Emanuele II, Museo del Duomo, Palazzo Reale the city’s most important exhibition venue, Museo del Novecento, a major collection of Italian Modernist paintings, La Rinascente, Italy’s most storied fashion department store for Italian and foreign brands - plus the surrounding shopping streets, displaying opportunities for every budget.

-And if you’re feeling in the mood for food ... there are plenty of historical eateries around, whether it’s traditional Milanese or a take-away panzerotto.
+And if you start feeling you need some food after all this, there are plenty of historical eateries around, whether you are looking for traditional Milanese treats or just for a mouth-watering panzerotto.